2011/13 Australian Health Survey

 The CSIRO and the University of South Australia were jointly contracted to implement the survey and report on the results.
 A steering group of representatives from the funding agencies was established to oversee the survey’s management.
 In addition, a group of technical and scientific experts provided advice to ensure that the data collection and analysis processes were robust and undertaken independently.

 Data from the survey provides the information needed for public and private sectors to work together to develop targeted strategies to address a range of health concerns in children.

-In June 2010, the Department of health and Ageing commissioned the CSIRO to conduct additional analysis of the 2007 Australian National Children's Nutrition and Physical Activity Survey in order to enable comparisons between present data with that of past and future data and to identify additional areas for health promotion with this age group.
+In June 2010, the Department of health commissioned the CSIRO to conduct additional analysis of the 2007 Australian National Children's Nutrition and Physical Activity Survey in order to enable comparisons between present data with that of past and future data and to identify additional areas for health promotion with this age group.

 The additional analysis builds on the 2007 Main Findings Report and provides more extensive tabulations and examination of the data as identified in the main findings report.

 Publications related to the 2007 Australian National Children’s Nutrition and Physical Activity Survey:

 Access to the results database is available through the Australian Social Sciences Data Archive (ASSDA)

 1995 National Nutrition Survey

 The last National Nutrition Survey was conducted in conjunction with the National Health Survey in 1995 by the Australian Bureau of Statistics and the Department of Health.
 The results were released between 1997 and 1999.